 It has been here, in the centre of Sarajevo Old Town, for a long time – ever since the 16th century, when it was built for the Ottoman ruler of Bosnia, Gazi Husrev -Bey.

 Enjoy the view from the Yellow Fortress

-This Fortress was built as a part of defense system in the 18th century and served as one of the defense points against the Austria-Hungary in the 19th century.
+This Fortress was built as a part of defence system in the 18th century and served as one of the defence points against the Austria-Hungary in the 19th century.

 Cross the Latin Bridge

 Ćevapi are served together with a special flatbread called somun, chopped onions, sour cream or ajvar, which is a type of relish, made from red peppers, with garlic.